Axway/amplify-central/content/en/docs/manage_marketplace/_index.md

 hide_readingtime: true
 ---

-The Marketplace is the storefront into all products exposed for discovery and consumption by internal and/or external consumers.
+The Amplify Enterprise Marketplace is the storefront into all products exposed for discovery and consumption by internal and/or external consumers.

 Providers can publish to the Marketplace a curated set of business capabilities (products) that target different needs, use cases, and audiences.